0xPolygonMiden/miden-client/docs/cli-reference.md

 The user needs to specify how the note should be exported via the `--export-type` flag.
 The following options are available:

 - `id`: Only the note ID is exported.
 When importing, if the note ID is already tracked by the client, the note will be updated with missing information fetched from the node.
 This works for both public and private notes.
 If the note isn't tracked and the note is public, the whole note is fetched from the node and is stored for later use.
 - `full`: The note is exported with all of its information (metadata and inclusion proof).
-When importing, the note is considered committed.
+When importing, the note is considered unverified.
 The note may not be consumed directly after importing as its block header will not be stored in the client.
-The block header will be fetched during the next sync.
+The block header will be fetched and be used to verify the note during the next sync.
+At this point the note will be committed and may be consumed.
 - `partial`: The note is exported with minimal information and may be imported even if the note is not yet committed on chain.
 At the moment of importing the note, the client will check the state of the note by doing a note sync, using the note's tag.
 Depending on the response, the note will be either stored as "Expected" or "Committed".

 #### `import`